-NOTE: Due to COVID-19, we cancelled our 2020 Rhinebeck Residency.
-While we are saddened, of course, to not be able to come together in person (for the residency and our annual Birches LitFest), we have designed in its place an Editorial Residency that awards 4 creative professionals with a $500 grant.
-Applications are now closed, but you can see more info on the program below.
+Due to COVID-19, we have postponed our in-person residencies.
+While we are saddened, of course, to not be able to come together, we have designed in its place an Editorial Residency that awards four creative professionals with a $500 grant.

-Publication: each resident will be working toward publishing a piece in Issue 12.
-At the time of your application, you do not need to have written this piece, but you do need to specify what piece you would be working toward, and how you envision it speaking to our topic of “Before After.”
+- Publication: publishing a piece in Issue 13.
+At the time of your application, you do not need to have written this piece, but you do need to specify what piece you would be working toward, and how you envision it speaking to our topic of “Rebellious Joy.”
 Once accepted, each Resident will have a call with our Executive Director, Joyce Chen, and possibly other staff members as well, to welcome you to our community and walk you through the editorial process.

 WHY $500 for each resident?
 On average, overhead for our residencies is $2,000.
 Our residencies are free to attend, but residents do have to cover their own travel to and from.
 Normally, each resident/contributor receives $75 for publication.
 Given this residency has no operational costs, and that many artist and creative communities have been hit hard by COVID-19, we have decided to provide this stipend, which we feel represents an actionable amount for a professional creative who is in need of financial support and working on a project or manuscript.